Ralph Bunche: Early life and education

 In 1918, Lucy Taylor Johnson moved with the two Bunche grandchildren to the South Central neighborhood of Los Angeles.
-Fred Bunche later remarried, and Ralph never saw him again.

 Bunche was a brilliant student, a debater, athlete and the valedictorian of his graduating class at Jefferson High School.
 He attended the University of California, Los Angeles (UCLA) as a political science student, and graduated summa cum laude and Phi Beta Kappa in 1927 as the valedictorian of his class.
 Using the money his community raised for his studies and a graduate scholarship at Harvard University, he earned a doctorate in political science.

 Academic career

 Bunche earned a master's degree in political science in 1928 and a doctorate in 1934, while he was already teaching in the Department of Political Science at Howard University, a historically black college.
 At the time, it was typical for doctoral candidates to start teaching before completion of their dissertations.
 He was the first African American to gain a PhD in political science from an American university.
-Bunche's 1934 dissertation, "French Administration in Togoland and Dahomey", won the Toppan Prize for the best dissertation on comparative politics in Department of Government at Harvard University.
+Bunche's 1934 dissertation, "French Administration in Togoland and Dahomey", won the Toppan Prize for the best dissertation on comparative politics in the Department of Government at Harvard University.
 The dissertation examined the mandates system of the League of Nations, arguing that the system was indistinguishable from formal empire.

 From 1936 to 1938, Ralph Bunche studied anthropology and conducted postdoctoral research at Northwestern University in Evanston, Illinois, and at the London School of Economics (LSE), and later at the University of Cape Town in South Africa.

 He published his first book, A World View of Race, in 1936, arguing that "race is a social concept which can be and is employed effectively to rouse and rationalize emotions [and] an admirable device for the cultivation of group prejudices."
 In 1940, Bunche served as the chief research associate to Swedish sociologist Gunnar Myrdal's landmark study of racial dynamics in the U.S., An American Dilemma: The Negro Problem and Modern Democracy.

 For more than two decades (1928–1950), Bunche served as chair of the Department of Political Science at Howard University, where he also taught.
 Furthermore, he contributed to the Howard School of International Relations with his work regarding the effect racism and imperialism had on global economic systems and international relations.
+He was also inducted into Pi Sigma Alpha, the National Political Science Honor Society in 1956.

 Bunche was elected to the American Philosophical Society in 1950.
 He was the first Black member to be inducted into the Society since its founding in 1743.
-In 1953–54 he served as the President of the American Political Science Association.
+In 1953–54, he served as the president of the American Political Science Association.
 He served as a member of the Board of Overseers of his alma mater, Harvard University (1960–1965), as a member of the board of the Institute of International Education, and as a trustee of Oberlin College, Lincoln University, and New Lincoln School.